 - Time calibration: computing the time stamp of each pixel.

 - Geolocation: computing the longitude/latitude/altitude and the corresponding (x,y) coordinates of each instrument pixel.

 The second process, Level-1B processing, aims to calibrate and re-grid the SLSTR measurements, and test each pixel for cloud presence.
-It contains nine main steps:
+It contains eight main steps:

 - Signal calibration for thermal and solar channels using the calibration coefficients derived from Level-1A processing.